Daylight Hours Solution

 What is Daylight Hours?

 The Daylight Hours formula is defined as the period of time during each Day that commences at sunrise on such Day and ends at the time of sunset on such Day and is represented as td = 3600*acos(-tan(Φ)*tan(δ)) or Daylight Hours = 3600*acos(-tan(Latitude Angle)*tan(Declination Angle)).
-Latitude Angle is the angle between a line to a point on the surface of the Earth and the equatorial plane & Declination Angle is the angle between the magnetic field lines and the horizontal plane at a particular location on the Earth's surface.
+The Latitude Angle is the angular measurement that indicates a location's distance north or south of the equator, influencing solar energy exposure and system performance & The Declination Angle is the angle between the rays of the sun and the plane of the Earth's equator, affecting solar energy collection throughout the year.

 How to calculate Daylight Hours?